-Jason (@spray_guy) is the OMAFRA Application Technology Specialist.
-BSc (Biology and Psychology '96), MSc (Plant science '98), PhD (Plant cell electrophysiology '03).
-Jason studies and teaches methods to improve the safe, effective and efficient application of agricultural inputs.
-Co-administrator of Sprayers101, co-author of the Airblast101 Textbook, slow cyclist, slower runner.
+Dr. Jason Deveau (@spray_guy) has been the OMAFRA Application Technology Specialist since '08.
+He researches and teaches methods to improve the safe, effective and efficient application of agricultural inputs in specialty crops, field crops and controlled environments.
+He is the co-administrator of Sprayers101, co-author of the Airblast101 Textbook, a slow cyclist and a slower runner.

 Any description of airblast sprayer start-up must, contextually, make assumptions on how it was winterized for long-term storage.
 This cyclic relationship is why I use a chicken-and-egg title slide when giving this presentation.